ashwinikd/json-log-exporter/README.md

 | `metrics.max_age`   | `integer`          | Maximum age of bucket.
 Only used for summaries. |
 | `metrics.age_buckets`| `integer`         | Number of buckets to keep.
 Only used for summaries. |

+### Templating
+Go templating language can be used for interpolating values from parsed log line.
+This can be used for label values and value field of metrics.

+### Example
 Following is an example configuration
 ```yaml
 - name: requests